-Learn more about municipal mediation by checking out the movies videos below.
+Learn more about municipal mediation by checking out the videos below.

 This video goes through a mediation issue concerning ice time at the local rink.
 The video demonstrates the benefits of a mediated process as being a voluntary measure that promotes fairness, fosters cooperation, and leads to mutually-beneficial solutions.
 The video can be a preparatory tool for mediation.

-These videos (4-6 minutes) showcase 4 types of dispute resolution alternatives available to municipalities.
+These videos (4 to 6 minutes) showcase 4 types of dispute resolution alternatives available to municipalities.

 Mediation with Bill Diepeveen